Two Leaf LogoTwo overlapping leaves on a teal background, representing sustainability and growth. CSRD Pro

 Do I need to include all suppliers?

 No. Focus on those representing 80–90% of total spend or emissions.
-Low-value purchases can be estimated collectively.
+Low-value purchases can be estimated collectively using a catch-all spend category and a blended emission factor.
+Which Scope 3 Categories Do SMEs Actually Need to Report? has more detail on prioritisation.

 What if my suppliers are outside the EU?

-Include them — location doesn’t exempt the emissions.
-Use region-appropriate factors or EU averages where specific data is unavailable.
+Include them — geographic location doesn’t exempt the emissions.
+Use region-appropriate factors where available, or EU averages as a reasonable proxy.
+Note the approach in your methodology disclosure.

 Should I separate goods and services?

 Yes, where possible.
-Goods (materials, products) usually dominate emissions, while services (consulting, cleaning) have lower intensity.
+Goods (materials, products) usually dominate emissions, while services (consulting, cleaning, IT) have lower intensity.
+Keeping them separate makes your disclosure more transparent and helps identify where the biggest reduction opportunities lie.

 Can I use the same emission factors every year?